fernandorubbo/scheduled-autoscaler/tutorial.md

 ## Alerting when scheduled autoscaler is not working properly

-If you intent is to run such scheduled autoscaler in a production environment you probably want to be aware when your CronJobs are not populating the custom metric accordingly.
+If your intent is to run such scheduled autoscaler in a production environment you probably want to be aware when your CronJobs are not populating the custom metric accordingly.
 For that you must create an alert that triggers when any *custom.googleapis.com/scheduled_autoscaler_example* stream is absent for greater than X minutes.
 Below steps guide you through this process.

 1. In the console, click in *Monitoring* in the main menu.